linobollansee/fullstack-project/markdown/06-deployment.md

-# Deployment - Docker & Render (Bonus)
+# Deployment - Docker & Production

 ## Overview

-In this guide, you'll learn how to:
+This guide covers production deployment with Docker:

-- Containerize backend and frontend with Docker
+- Containerize backend and frontend with multi-stage Docker builds
-- Create a docker-compose setup for local development
-- Deploy to Render (cloud platform)
+- Docker Compose orchestration with PostgreSQL 18, backend, and frontend
+- Health checks and service dependencies
-- Configure environment variables for production
+- Environment variable configuration for production
+- Cloud deployment strategies

 ---